Abhi20000/particle41/README.md

 ## Pipeline(CI/CD)

-Bitbucket pipeline is being used for the CI/CD.
+Bitbucket pipeline is used for the CI/CD.

 # Configure credentials for CI/CD
 `Repository settings > Repository variables`
-Add the following variables with AWS credentilas:
+Add the following variables with AWS credentials:

 ```bash
 AWS_ACCESS_KEY_ID